briqInstitute/distribution/README.md

-# distribution
+# Distribution

-public repository for the briqInstitute organisation
+This public repository hosts some material for public distribution.